decred/dcrdocs/docs/lightning-network/dcrlncli/verifychanbackup.md

 static channel backups in single blob.

-* A file path which points to a packed multi-channel backup within a file, using the same format that lnd does in its channels.backup file.
+* A file path which points to a packed multi-channel backup within a file, using the same format that dcrlnd does in its `channels.backup` file.